cypress-io/cypress/docs/source/api/commands/visit.md

 **{% fa fa-angle-right %} url** ***(String)***

-The url to visit.
-The url provided will be prefixed with the `baseUrl` configured in your {% url 'network options' configuration#Global %}.
+The URL to visit.

+Cypress will be prefix the URL with the `baseUrl` configured in your {% url 'network options' configuration#Global %} if you've set one.

 **{% fa fa-angle-right %} options** ***(Object)***